She dislikes how her husband is always filming the family

 “Yes, but the question is, does it still work?
 It’s been years since I’ve watched a video cassette.”

-“I tell you what, I’ll see if I can get our James to take a look at it, if he can get it working we can let the grandkids see what we looked like when we were kids,” Sarah smiled, “ It’ll be an education.”
+“I tell you what, I’ll see if I can get our James to take a look at it.
+See if he can get it working then we can let the kids see what we looked like when their uncle and I were kids,” Sarah smiled, “ It’ll be an education.”

 An hour later the family were gathered around the television, Sarah’s son James, had managed to get the old player working, and the kids were asking for more.

-“Ha ha, Granny, you look funny,” ten year old Peter laughed.
+“Ha ha, Granny, you look funny,” ten year old Peter laughed at a video of Sarah and her brother rolling down a grassy slope.

 James slid another cassette into the machine.

-There on the screen appeared Sue, eating a piece of her fortieth birthday cake, and her mother Gladys, who’d died ten years ago, was singing Happy birthday, off key.
+There on the screen appeared, Tina, eating a piece of her fortieth birthday cake, and her mother Gladys, who’d died ten years ago, was singing Happy Birthday, off key.

-“Oh lord Mum, what a racket!” she heard her forty year old self say.
+“Oh lord Mum, what a racket!”
+Tina heard her young self say.

-Everyone laughed, and Sue whispered, “Thank you John, I love you.”
+Everyone laughed, and Tina whispered, “Thank you Frank.
+I miss you.”